 Buy Nothing Day (previously known as Black Friday) may come around just once a year but you can embrace it year round.
-Adbusters launched the day in the early 1990s to protest the consumer madness that kicks off in the U.S. the day after Thanksgiving.
+Adbusters launched the day in the early 1990s to protest the consumer madness that kicks off in the U.S. (and now all over) the day after Thanksgiving.
 You can read more about Buy Nothing Day here.

 If you don’t shop on Black Friday, what else can you possibly do?
 I have some (mostly) food-related ideas.

 For me, Buy Nothing Day extends to food as well as consumer goods.
 We will have SO many leftovers we can get creative with, I refuse to go to the store to buy one morsel of food.
-And I’m pretty sure many people would agree that sleeping in, staying home and eating leftover pumpkin pie for breakfast sounds like a lot more fun that battling crowds at the big box stores to buy more stuff that no one needs and that will likely break either on the way home or soon after it arrives there.
+And I’m pretty sure many people would agree that sleeping in, staying home and eating leftover pumpkin pie for breakfast sounds like a lot more fun that standing in line at the big box stores (many are still open during Covid) to buy more stuff that no one needs and that will likely break either on the way home or soon after it arrives there.

 While I have my sewing supplies out, I could also mend the still-small holes in several items—MK’s sweatpants that I’ve appropriated, a couple of pairs of socks and one of my cloth shopping bags that has begun to wear out in the bottom.
 My idea of fun on Black Friday would be to have a bunch of friends over for our very own repair cafe or a clothing swap.
 I should have thought of this weeks ago.
 Maybe next year…

 If you read my blog at all, you may know I am obsessed with fermentation.
 Many people on social media have told me they would love to try fermentation but they feel intimidated or worry they will poison their family.
 Fear not!
 The good microbes in fermented foods crowd out the bad guys, making the food very safe to eat.
 If you bought a pile of carrots for your Thanksgiving dinner, you could ferment those (so, so easy).
 Basically, you clean and slice carrots into sticks, stuff them in a jar, pour a brine of salty water over them and wait a few days for the microbes to do their magic.
-To keep the carrots submerged in brine (that’s the only trick to fermentation), try using a narrow-neck jar as suggested in this fermented carrot recipe from Food Renegade.
+Go here for more info on fermenting vegetables in a brine.

 5. Compose a thneed-free gift list